 Residents Maintain Autonomy

-In Admiral's Pointe Nursing and Rehabilitation, 14.88% Percentage of Patients
+In Admiral's Pointe Nursing and Rehabilitation, 19.82% of Patients

-This is the percent of patients that needed more assistance with activities of daily living over time.
+This metric is a measure of the percentage of long-term residents that required more assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile

-In Admiral's Pointe Nursing and Rehabilitation, 16.29% Percentage of Residents
+In Admiral's Pointe Nursing and Rehabilitation, 12.8% of Residents

-This is the number of hospitalizations per thousand days of care.
-There is generally a correlation between keeping patients out of the hospital and the overall quality of nursing home care.
+This indicates the number of times residents are hospitalized per 1,000 days of patient care.
+There is a correlation between reduced hospitalizations and the quality of long-term care.

 Short-term Care: Rehospitalizations

-In Admiral's Pointe Nursing and Rehabilitation, 16.29 Percentage of Residents Rehospitalized
+In Admiral's Pointe Nursing and Rehabilitation, 12.8% of Residents Rehospitalized

-This metric is a measure of the number of rehospitalizations per 1,000 days of short-term resident care.
+This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term resident care.

 Short-term Care: ER Visits

-In Admiral's Pointe Nursing and Rehabilitation, 12 Percentage of Patients
+In Admiral's Pointe Nursing and Rehabilitation, 10.97% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Admiral's Pointe Nursing and Rehabilitation, 75.25% Percentage of Resident
+In Admiral's Pointe Nursing and Rehabilitation, 91.02% of Resident

-This datapoint measures the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some would argue that this is a reasonable measure of a facility's rehabilitation services.
+This metric measures the percent of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry would argue that this is a measure of a nursing home's rehabilitation services.

 - Firelands Regional Medical CenterAcute Care Hospitals 6.73 miles away1111 Hayes Avenue Sandusky Ohio 44870Voluntary non-profit - Private(419) 557-7400